wkumari/draft-wkumari-dnsop-alt-tld/README.md

    o  Lack of success for the user's original goal.

-   A significant number of these alternate name resolution systems are specifically designed to provide confidentiality of the looked up name, and provide a distributed and censorship resistant namespace.
+   An alternate name resolution system might be specifically designed to provide confidentiality of the looked up name, and to provide a distributed and censorship resistant namespace.
+This goal would necessarily be defeated if the queries leak into the DNS, because the attempt to look up the name would be visible at least to the operators of root name servers.
-   For example, the Tor project use of .onion is intended to provide a confidential and alternate name resolution process.
-This goal may be defeated if the queries leak into the DNS.
-For example if a Tor user

-Kumari & Sullivan         Expires July 3, 2015                  [Page 3]

-Internet-Draft               Reserve ALT TLD               December 2014

-   shares a link with a friend who isn't using the Tor browser, the recipient will attempt to resolve the Tor link - this resolution attempt will query the client's recursive server and, as the TLD does not exist in the DNS, the query will end up hitting the client's iterative resolver, and then root, thereby leaking the user's query.

 3. The ALT namespace

-   In order to avoid the above issues we reserve the .ALT label.
-Unless the name desired is globally unique, has meaning on the global context and is delegated in the DNS, it should be considered an alternate namespace, and follow the .ALT label scheme outlined below.
+   In order to avoid the above issues we reserve the ALT label.
+Unless the name desired is globally unique, has meaning on the global context and is delegated in the DNS, it should be considered an alternate namespace, and follow the ALT label scheme outlined below.
-   The .ALT label should be used as a pseudo-TLD (in the right most (TLD) position of a name) to signify that this is an alternate (non- DNS) namespace.
+   The ALT label MAY be used in any domain name as a pseudo-TLD to signify that this is an alternate (non-DNS) namespace.

-   Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (.ALT).
+   Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (ALT).
 For example, a group wishing to create a namespace for Friends Of Olaf might choose the string "foo" and use any set of labels under foo.alt.
 It is RECOMMENDED that users register their usage of this string with the